robin-mu/MusicSync/readme.md

 - **Index/Slice**: Index or python slice (like `[start]:[stop]:[step]`) to process the resulting list of suggestions.

 ### File tags and operations
 In this table, you can select the tags that should be added to downloaded files and their respective values.
-You can also execute various file operations via [plugins](#plugins).
+You can also execute various file operations via [file plugins](#file-plugins).

 - **Name**: The name of the tag.
 Note that not every file format supports every tag name, so try to only select tag names from the drop-down list at the top, but your file format might not even support every one of these.
 If an unknown tag name is given, the data will be saved as a comment (if the file format supports comments), so your music player might not be able to recognize that tag.
 See the [table below](#supported-file-tags-depending-on-file-format) for an overview on supported file tags for various file formats.
 - **Format**: [Format string](#formatting) to generate the tag from.